Beijing International Film Festival: 2025 Festival

+2026 Festival

+The 16th edition of the festival was held in April from 16 to 25, 2026.

 Censorship

 Amid increasing criticism of China's tightening of censorship, the 2018 Festival attracted controversy when Chinese Government censors banned the Festival from screening the Oscar-winning Call Me by Your Name (film), throwing a spotlight on LGBT rights in China.
 In 2014, China had shut down the Beijing Independent Film Festival, and in January 2020, The China Independent Film Festival (CIFF) shut down operations, citing censorship concerns.